Appsmata/QtoA-Mobile/README.md

 3. Accessing Questions/unanswered
 4. Asking/Answering questions
 5. Blocked users can not access the site from the app.
-6. Build using Android Studio (java)
+6. Build using Android Studio / Visual Studio Code / xCode

 <img src="q2a2.png"/>